 In one sentence, a brief is a guideline for your marketing campaign.
 It outlines the game plan and goals for your strategists, tells your creative team how to complete a project and keeps your stakeholders in the loop about campaign objectives and anticipated outcomes.

 A brief is a guideline for your marketing campaign.

-A good marketing brief is clear, thorough and consistent.
+A good brief is clear, thorough and consistent.
 You don’t have to break your marketing plan into clear categories as outlined below, but it’s best to touch on each of these topics in some way.

-Yes, everyone already knows what your company does and what its values are, but it’s good to include these ideas in your marketing brief.
+Yes, everyone already knows what your company does and what its values are, but it’s good to include these ideas in your brief.
 Doing so establishes consistency; your marketing team will always have these ideas in mind as they carry out the campaign.